 Custom shoe inserts (orthotics), padding, and wearing shoes with wide toe boxes can relieve discomfort caused by a bunion.
 Medication delivered by injections that reduces inflammation can also help.

-For severe deformities causing persistent pain, Dr. Young may recommend surgery as the only true way to actually correct your bunion deformity.
-She is very pleased with a relatively new surgical procedure known as Lapiplasty™.
+For severe deformities causing persistent pain, the doctor may recommend surgery as the only true way to actually correct your bunion deformity.
+They are very pleased with a relatively new surgical procedure known as Lapiplasty™.

 Traditional bunion surgery requires cutting away a portion of the metatarsal bone and moving it back into place, but it doesn’t correct the joint instability.
-With Lapiplasty, Dr. Young moves the entire metatarsal bone back into correct alignment and then stabilizes the affected joint with titanium plates, which creates a permanent fix.
+With Lapiplasty, the doctor moves the entire metatarsal bone back into correct alignment and then stabilizes the affected joint with titanium plates, which creates a permanent fix.